-Oman armed forces commander meets naval chief
+Oman armed forces commander meets Naval chief

 Upon arrival at the Naval Headquarters, the visiting dignitary was received by chief of the Naval Staff.

 During the meeting, professional matters of mutual interest and bilateral defence ties were discussed.
-Chief of the Naval Staff highlighted Pakistan’s commitment and performance in fight against terrorism and Pakistan Navy’s efforts for ensuring maritime security and peace in the region through participation in multinational Combined Maritime Force (CMF).
+Chief of the Naval Staff highlighted Pakistan’s commitment and performance in fight against terrorism and Pakistan Navy’s efforts for ensuring maritime security and peace in the region through participation in multinational Combined Maritime Force (CMF) and Pakistan Navy’s independent initiative of Regional Maritime Security Patrols (RMSP).

+The Naval chief also thanked Lt General Ahmad bin Harith Al-Nabhani for participation of Royal Navy of Oman in Multinational Maritime Exercise Aman-19 in Pakistan.
+The General appreciated and acknowledged Pakistan Navy’s efforts and commitment in support of collaborative maritime security in the region and successful conduct of Exercise Aman-19.
+Both the dignitaries agreed on further enhancing military interaction in diverse fields of training and other areas of defence collaboration.
+The visit of Chief of Staff of Sultan’s Armed Forces of Oman shall greatly augment the bilateral cooperation between both the countries in general and navies in particular, the spokesman of Pakistan Navy said.

 ISLAMABAD: Chief of Staff of Sultan’s Armed Forces of Oman, Lt General Ahmed bin Harith Al-Nabhani called on Chief of the Naval Staff, Admiral Zafar Mahmood Abbasi, at Naval Headquarters on Thursday.